 • Relative Keys: Provide the relative major or minor for the given key.

 The activities are grouped by chapter in Practica Musica’s Exploring Theory menu.

-I would also like to express my appreciation for all those professors and music instructors who have written over the years either with corrections or with new ideas for the text and the software.
+I’d like to thank the school where I did my graduate work, the University of California at Santa Barbara; it was there in 1986 that the first version of Practica Musica was written, with the aid of a grant from the Office of Instructional Development.
+Finally I want to express my appreciation of all those professors and music instructors who have written over the years either with corrections or with new ideas for the text and the software.
 Both are better for it. – J. Evans

 Our object of study is the musical language developed in